-We recently caught up with Melissa, an Avon Sales Leader who’s here to share her breast cancer story, from pushing for a diagnosis to how she’s coping with treatment during lockdown.
+We caught up with Melissa, an Avon Sales Leader who’s here to share her breast cancer story, from pushing for a diagnosis to how she’s coping with treatment during lockdown.

 Tell us a little bit about you and your Avon business?